 I. General Programming

-The Alumni Association will host and sponsor up to two Reunions each year (“Reunion”) – one in the fall and one in the spring, if necessary.
+The Alumni Association will host and sponsor an All-Class Reunion each year (the “Reunion”) – preferably in the fall.

 The date will be selected with the careful consultation of Class Marshals to maximize class participation.
 The Event is focused around the classes experiencing their Reunion in 5-year increments, however, all alumni are invited to attend.